What does it mean to be a syntactician?

 Another kind of hidden structure has to do with silent elements.

-For example, in the sentence “John asked to leave.”, there is a string of five words.
-Syntacticians have discovered that there is a silent element in the between the two verbs: “John asked PRO to leave.”
-PRO here stands for ‘silent pronoun’, and it refers back to the subject the clause “John”.
+For example, in the sentence “John asked to leave.”, there is a string of four words.
+Syntacticians have discovered that there is a silent element between the two verbs: “John asked PRO to leave.”
+PRO here stands for ‘silent pronoun’, and it refers back to the subject “John”.
 The presence of the silent pronoun represents the fact that “John” is the intended leaver.
 In effect, the meaning of the sentence is transparently reflected in the syntactic structure.

-Being on the lookout for such silent elements, and developing tools to diagnose them, is an important part of thinking syntactically.
+Being on the lookout for such silent elements, which are present in almost every sentence that we speak or hear, and developing tools to diagnose them, is an important part of thinking syntactically.

 4. If it quacks like a duck,